 1. Avoid alcohol with high tannins

 Not all alcohol is the same when it comes to how severely it can provoke breathing difficulties.
-In particular, alcohol with high levels of tannins can be a big culprit in exacerbating Asian flush and making it harder to breathe.
+In particular, alcohol with high levels of tannins can be a big culprit in exacerbating Asian flush and making it harder to breathe when having some drinks.

 The term tannin (derived from the word tanna, an old German word for oak tree, as in Tannenbaum) refers to the use of wood tannins from oak for the purposes of tanning animal hides into leather, hence the word 'tanning' for the treatment of leather.

 When alcohol is brewed in oak barrels, over time it picks up these tannins which affect its taste, aroma, and color.
 Red wine, beer, and whiskey are examples of some types of alcohol that contain large amounts of tannins because of their brewing methods.

 As you can see, being selective with the kind of alcohol you consume can be an easy and effective way to breathe easier when enjoying your next drink.